igvteam/igv-reports/README.md

     * __--flanking__ INT.
 Genomic region to include either side of variant; default=1000.
     * __--standalone__ Embed all JavaScript referenced via ```<script>``` tags in the page.
     * __--sort__ Applies to alignment tracks only.
 If specified alignments are initally sorted by the specified option.
 Supported values include  ```BASE, STRAND, INSERT_SIZE, MATE_CHR, and NONE```.
 Default value is ```BASE``` for single nucleotide variants, ```NONE``` (no sorting) otherwise.
 See the igv.js documentation for more information.
     * __--exclude-flags__ Passed to samtools as "-F" flag.
 Used to filter alignments.
-Default value is 1536 which filters marked "duplicate" or "vendor failed".
+Default value is 1536 which filters alignments marked "duplicate" or "vendor failed".
 See [samtools documentation](http://www.htslib.org/doc/samtools-view.html) for more details.
     * __--idlink__ URL tempate for information link for VCF ID values.
 The token $$ will be substituted with the ID value.
 Example: ```--idlink 'https://www.ncbi.nlm.nih.gov/snp/?term=$$'```